danielcamp23/roku-miscellaneous/README.md

 This has a MarkupGrid.
 The pagination adds new items in the grid, every time the user gets to the row before the last one available

 ## Repositories
+TODO

 ## Services
+Services are the components responsible for the data fetching.
+The way they are coded allow to make asynchronous http calls in a synchronous manner, which is more readble and understandable.
+Similar to an await instruction execution

 ## Content Tasks
+Content tasks rely on Services to fetch http data.
+Once the data is ready they are responsible to parse the data and build the data models that well be fed to the app

 ## Pending items and future improvements
 - Add a spinner to the Search and Details screen